ni/webvi-examples/Readme.md

 [![Embed Content into a WebVI Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/EmbedContentIntoWebVI/Builds/WebApp_Web%20Server/)
 [![Embed Content into a WebVI README Link](https://img.shields.io/badge/Details-README_Link-orange.svg)](EmbedContentIntoWebVI)

-This example demonstrates how to embed custom web content into the WebVI panel using LabVIEW NXG.
+This example demonstrates how to embed custom web content into the WebVI panel using G Web Development Software.
 WebVIs use HTML to define and describe the content of the panel that is loaded in a web page.
 This means that you can add custom HTML content to appear alongside the LabVIEW-generated HTML.

 ![Screenshot of Demo](EmbedContentIntoWebVI/readme_files/Screenshot.gif)